csqcode/purple-team-homelab/scenarios/ad-attack-chain/03-lateral-movement/writeup.md

 Initial Assessment: Process creation is normal and expected of an active account; with the knowledge of a present attacker, however, this log should be investigated.

 Investigation: The User is listed to be svc_sql.
+Query Computer_Name --> Matches the IP address of the target computer in the LLMNR attack.
 The Image line implies svc_sql created, moved, or destroyed a note.
 The CommandLine field shows this action with the note happened in a tsclient drive called 'kali'.
-Queried the file 'sensitive.txt' --> Found to be a note containing the sensitive data of another administrator account.
+Queried the file 'sensitive.txt' --> Found to be a note taken from the j.admin (domain administrator) account present on the same computer.

-Correlation:

-Verdict:

-Recommended Response:
-- Sysmon ID 1 is triggered everytime a new process is created.
-Reading through the log, we can see that a new file named "sensitive.txt" was made in a shared drive named "kali".
-- With this in mind, it would be useful to search the system for traces of "sensitive.txt".
-The file could represent some data Kali had stolen, or it could be a malicious file to be planted on the system.
+Correlation: tsclient helps to create a storage drive in a remote desktop session.
+For a drive named 'kali' to be present after a known compromised login, this is likely a drive meant for the attacker to move data on or off the system.
+With the known file 'sensitive.txt' found in this drive, the attacker stole sensitive data.
+This would have been possible with the administrator privileges of svc_sql.

+Verdict: True Positive - Lateral movement and data exfiltration

+Recommended Response: Disable the j.admin account and force a credential reset.
+Assume the entire domain is compromised.
+Identify the data that was actually taken from j.admin.
+Restrict RDP access and require MFA.

 ---